Tyrus (wrestler): The Funkasaurus (2012–2014)

-On the May 28 episode of Raw, Big Show justified his recent heel turn by blaming Clay.
+On the May 28 episode of Raw, Big Show, now a villain, blamed Clay for dancing in the ring just moments after Big Show was crying after getting fired.
 Hearing this, Clay then challenged Big Show to a match that night.
 Before the match could start, Big Show attacked Clay at ringside and brutally assaulted him.
 On the June 8 episode of SmackDown, Clay was banned by General Manager John Laurinaitis from appearing on Raw "to protect him from Big Show" so he was transferred to SmackDown.
 Big Show's attack also led Clay to vow to be more aggressive in the ring.
 At No Way Out, Clay defeated David Otunga in the pre-show match.
 Later during the pay-per-view, Clay interfered in the main event steel cage match, costing Big Show the match to John Cena and as per the match stipulation, causing the firing of John Laurinaitis.
 Big Show then made an appearance on the June 22 episode of SmackDown, leading to Clay physically confronting him.
 With Laurinaitis fired, Clay was allowed to return to Raw from June 25, where he faced Big Show; Big Show defeated Clay to end Clay's 24-match winning streak.
 Clay then began a feud with Damien Sandow on the July 30 episode of Raw; Sandow attacked Clay when he laughed at a video of Sandow's beatdown at the hands of DX.
 Clay and Sandow finally faced off on the August 20 episode of Raw, where Sandow won, but he was attacked by Clay after the match.
 At the Survivor Series pay-per-view, Clay took part in 10 man elimination tag team match alongside Tyson Kidd, Justin Gabriel, Rey Mysterio and Sin Cara, but he was the first man out after being eliminated by Tensai.